Tracking American Dynamism: The Early Days of Trump’s New VC-Engineered Political Platform

 First, some quick history on American Dynamism, and then I will review how it is rolling out for the historical record:

-While the concept for American Dynamism came out of Graylock, it has been a16z, the most powerful VC firm in the tech industry, who has really developed the framework, forwarded it as an industry agenda, applied it across its portfolio companies, and is behind the current push to roll American Dynamism out as a platform. a16z put their first real stake in the ground when they rolled out American Dynamism as a major category of their investments; I.e. It is categorized as a vertical alongside things like social, consumer, b2b, healthcare, biotech, and other categories that VCs use.
+While the concept for American Dynamism seeded in GC, it has been a16z, the most powerful VC firm in the tech industry, who has really developed the framework, forwarded it as an industry agenda, applied it across its portfolio companies, and is behind the current push to roll American Dynamism out as a platform. a16z put their first real stake in the ground when they rolled out American Dynamism as a major category of their investments; I.e. It is categorized as a vertical alongside things like social, consumer, b2b, healthcare, biotech, and other categories that VCs use.
 So at this point, a16z debuts American Dynamism as a category enveloping primarily weapons companies, but interspersed with various supply-chain startups, robot startups, surveillance, delivery drones, etc.

 This movement goes back to a really core conflict in industry dynamics: that is, the industry’s relationship with the weapons and defense and intelligence and policing agencies.
 The “liberal” Valley’s position, until now, has been either ambivalent or just submerged; the relationship is kind of a “don’t ask, don’t tell” policy; it is understood that some of technical work is for the government, but until recently, this wasn’t so much a political or ideological stance as much as a sales strategy — at least supposedly.
 In-Q-Tel (the CIA’s VC firm) was always sitting right off to the sidelines, mysteriously appearing in rounds with undisclosed amounts of money and pumping Silicon Valley technology into the war machine, but the industry very much isolated that from our other efforts.
 It was simply not spoken of, in large part, even as weapons companies gathered in numbers at recruiting fairs for CS students.
 Military customers have been a silent but fast-growing vertical; surveillance and intelligence have of course always been closely intertwined, and during the last bubble in particular — with huge deals on the table like GovCloud — venture capital has built up close relationships with the military and intelligence infrastructure even far beyond what was previously left in the shadows.